yunpeng-shi/MPLS/README.md

 MPLS is a powerful alternative to the popular IRLS (Iteratively Reweighted Least Squares) algorithm for solving the general problem of group synchronization (and rotation averaging as a special case).

-This repo contains matlab files for implementing the method of the papers
+This repo contains matlab files for implementing the method of the following papers

 [Message Passing Least Squares Framework and Its Applications in Rotation Synchronization](https://arxiv.org/pdf/2007.13638.pdf), Yunpeng Shi and Gilad Lerman, ICML 2020.